Last updated: Nov-14-2022

 dog.mp4 video to the specified sub-folder using the public_id,

 my_dog.
 When the video upload is complete, the specified notification URL will receive details about the uploaded media asset.

 String requestId = MediaManager.get().upload("dog.mp4") .unsigned("preset1") .option("resource_type", "video") .option("folder", "myfolder/mysubfolder/") .option("public_id", "my_dog") .option("notification_url", "https://mysite.example.com/notify_endpoint") .dispatch();

 - Build dynamic URLs for delivering images and videos with on-the-fly transformations

-- Implement direct file upload from your mobile application directly to your Cloudinary account
+- Implement direct file upload from your mobile application directly to your Cloudinary product environment

 - Preprocess files before uploading

 - Handle asynchronous upload callbacks